 Kady Sullivan is a licensed wildlife rehabber and educator.
 She seamlessly transitioned her background in early childhood education and passion for teaching into the world of wildlife conservation.

 As a Nashville native, Kady has always been drawn to the beauty of nature in her surroundings.
 Her journey into wildlife rehabilitation began as a natural extension of her love for animals and a desire to make a positive impact on local wildlife.
-One could say she fancies herself Frodo the opossum's best friend, as she has formed a unique bond with Harmony Wildlife's remarkable educational ambassador.

 In addition to her role as a wildlife rehabber, Kady is a proud mother of two wonderful children, as well as three dogs and a cat.
-She believes in instilling a sense of wonder and appreciation for the natural world in her own family and the broader community.

 Kady finds joy in the great outdoors.
 Her adventurous spirit fuels her commitment to wildlife conservation, inspiring others to connect with nature and work towards creating a harmonious balance between humans and wildlife.